allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

 ```
 Then you have to create a following config file src/main/resources/bootstrap-dev.yml so that Spring Boot
-GCP integration picks up the config before other properties are read.
+GCP integration picks up the config before other properties are read:
 ```
 spring:
  cloud: